 Are electronic signatures legally binding?

 What about the other 0,01 %?
 In some rare cases, there are provisions in specific laws stating that the contracts need to have a certain form (e.g. that they have to be written and signed on physical paper).
-In Sweden, for instance, it’s basically only relevant for purchase agreements regarding real estate and site leasehold rights.
+In Sweden, for instance, it’s basically only relevant for purchasing agreements regarding real estate and site leasehold rights.